LennonLab/MicrobialBiodiversityTheory/paper/WorksCited.md

 Welch, D. B. M., & Huse, S. M. (2006).
 Microbial Diversity in the Deep Sea and the Underexplored “Rare Biosphere.”
 Proceedings of the National Academy of Sciences, 103(32), 12115–12120.

 White, E. P., Thibault, K. M., & Xiao, X. (2012).
 Characterizing species abundance distributions across taxa and ecosystems using a simple maximum entropy model R eports.
-Ecology, 93(8), 1772–1778.
+Ecology, 93(8), 17

-Whitman, W. B., Coleman, D. C., Wiebe, W. J. (1998).
-Prokaryotes: The unseen majority.
-Proc 	Natl Acad Sci USA 95, 6578–6583

-Wilson, J. B. (1993).
-Would We Recognize a Broken-Stick Community if we Found One?
-Oikos, 67(1), 181–183.

-Woodcock, S., et al. (2007).
-Neutral assembly of bacterial communities.
-FEMS Microbiol Ecol., 62(2), 171-80.

-Xiao, X., McGlinn, D. J., & White, E. P. (2015).
-A strong test of the Maximum Entropy Theory of Ecology.
-The American Naturalist, 185(3), 70–80.

-Yatsunenko, T. et al. (2012).
-Human gut microbiome viewed across age and geography.
-Nature 486, 	222-227

-Zipf, G.K.
-(1949).
-Human Behavior and the Principle of Least Effort.
-Cambridge, Massachusetts: Addison-Wesley. p.
-1.